Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Methodology

 \end{example}

 Therefore, in this study, we define the convergence criteria based on the value of system travel time (i.e., when the value of the system travel time is relatively stable within a range).
-Specifically, the MSA will converge if
+Specifically, it is assumed that the MSA algorithm has converged if

-where $Z(\Tilde{\boldsymbol{f}})^{(t)}$ is the system travel time at $t$-th iteration and $\epsilon$ is a predetermined threshold.
-Eq. \ref{eq_convergence} means that when the current system travel time is close to its average value of the last $T^{\text{Cvg}}$ iterations, the algorithm converges.
-Taking the average of the last $T^{\text{Cvg}}$ iterations can mitigate the impact of fluctuations caused by the discontinuity of the system travel time.
+where $Z(\Tilde{\boldsymbol{f}})^{(n)}$ is the system travel time at the $n$-th iteration and $\epsilon$ is a predetermined threshold.
+Eq. \ref{eq_convergence} means that when the current system travel time is close to its average value of the last $N^{\text{Cvg}}$ iterations, the algorithm terminates.
+Taking the average of the last $N^{\text{Cvg}}$ iterations can mitigate the impact of fluctuations caused by the discontinuity of the system travel time.

 The whole solution algorithm is described in Algorithm \ref{alg_overall}.
 Line 6 indicates the MSA step.
-Lines 10 and 11 mean that we will use the path shares with the smallest system travel time over the last $T^{\text{Cvg}} + 1$ iterations.
+Lines 10 and 11 mean that we will use the path shares with the smallest system travel time over the last $N^{\text{Cvg}} + 1$ iterations.

-Let $\boldsymbol{p}^*$ be the optimal path shares solved from Algorithm \ref{alg_overall}.
-To realize the optimal path shares in the real world, the following system design can be used: \begin{itemize} \item Step 1: Transit operators deploy the recommendation system to smartphone apps, websites, and electrical screens at stations. \item Step 2: Passengers, when using the system, need to input their origins, destinations, and departure times. \item Step 3: For a passenger input OD pair $k$ and departure time $h$, the system will return a single recommended path $r$ to him/her with probability $p_{hkr}^*$. \end{itemize} In this way, we may expect the final path flows are close to the system optimal path flows if passengers follow the recommendation.
+Let $\boldsymbol{p}^*$ be the optimal path shares by from Algorithm \ref{alg_overall}.
+To realize the optimal path shares in the real world, the following system design can be used: \begin{itemize} \item Transit operators deploy the recommendation system to smartphone apps, websites, and electrical screens at stations. \item Passengers, when using the system, input their origins, destinations, and departure times. \item For a passenger input OD pair $k$ and departure time $h$, the system will return a single recommended path $r$ to them with probability $p_{hkr}^*$. \end{itemize} In this way, we expect the final path flows are close to the system optimal path flows if passengers follow the recommendation.
+In reality, passengers may have different preferences for different recommendations.
+That is, they may not follow the recommendations if they are provided with an unpreferred path. \ref{sec_path_pass} discusses how to solve another path-passenger matching problem that incorporates passengers' preferences.